aurorascharff/rsc-workshop/STEPS.md

 - Show all api routes and fetch calls
 - If you have an external API its faster of course
 - But if youre using prisma you need to define your own api routes because you shouldnt use server actions because are queued
-- Use case: polling, if you prefer it
+- Use case: polling, if you prefer it.
+You can still use React query, do things the "old way".
+Not learning this today because we are focusing on React 19.

 ### Show: Other libraries